 Where is the 2018 Fall Meeting being held?

-Fall Meeting will be held at the Walter E. Washington Convention Center located at 801 Mount Vernon Place, NW, Washington, DC 20001.
+Fall Meeting was held at the Walter E. Washington Convention Center located at 801 Mount Vernon Place, NW, Washington, DC 20001.

 What are the dates for the 2018 Fall Meeting?